Street Legal (New Zealand TV series): Main characters

 David Silesi is an unconventional lawyer.
-Ambitious, and hot-headed, he's a man with a passion for winning and he's not afraid to bend the rules to get a result.
-He is the central character in Street Legal and was specifically created with actor, Jay Laga'aia, in mind.
+Ambitious and hot-headed, he's a man with a passion for winning and he's not afraid to bend the rules to get a result.
+He is the central character in Street Legal and was specifically created with actor Jay Laga'aia in mind.

 Joni Collins is a colleague of David Silesi's at Wyeth and Associates.
 Her cool restrained English Rose quality is the very opposite of David's braggadocio.
-This worked well when they were lovers but now that they have to run the business between them, it creates a lot of conflict.
+This worked well when they were lovers, but now that they have to run the business between them, it creates a lot of conflict.

 Detective Senior Sergeant Kees Van Dam sees himself as an honest cop relentlessly pursuing the course of justice.
-And most of the time he is.
-Bit he can also be uncompromising and single-minded to the exclusion of all else, including his love for Joni Collins.
+Most of the time he is, but he can also be uncompromising and single-minded to the exclusion of all else, including his love for Joni Collins.

-A 1944 Ford Jailbar was also seen in just about every episode of the first three series.
+A 1944 Ford Jailbar was also seen in nearly every episode of the first three series.
 It is David Silesi's main companion.
 Early in the first series, David's Ute was stolen, so his brother seeing his reaction to the truck decided to buy it for him.
 In the middle of the third series, the truck broke down, and was never seen again, replaced by a brand new Holden Ute.